marleypowell/goalie/libs/shared-api-client-api-gateway/src/README.md

 ```
 // without configuring providers
-import { GoalieApiModule } from '';
+import { ApiGatewayApiModule } from '';
 import { HttpClientModule } from '@angular/common/http';

 @NgModule({
     imports: [
-        GoalieApiModule,
+        ApiGatewayApiModule,
         // make sure to import the HttpClientModule in the AppModule only,
         // see https://github.com/angular/angular/issues/20575
         HttpClientModule